 The WASB staff can assist you with the planning of community engagement events.
 Whether you want to engage in conversation about the future of your district, referendum planning or need to talk about an important key issue, we can help you plan an event that will meet your goals and enhance your connections with your stakeholders.

 It is not always possible to travel to a conference.
 These webinars provide important governance information that you can access from your home or office.
-They also provide an opportunity to connect with GoLD staff and other board members around the state, working in a professional learning community, sharing information and experiences.
+They also provide an opportunity to connect with Governance staff and other board members around the state, working in a professional learning community, sharing information and experiences.